Arm#

 set [Arm1 v] magnet to [released v]

-set Arm pen offset#
+set arm pen offset#

-The pen offset is the distance between the top of the Pen Holder Tool and the tip of the Dry-Erase Marker.
+The pen offset is the distance from the top of the Pen Holder Tool to the tip of the Dry-Erase Marker.
 At the start of a project, the pen offset is set to 0.
-By default, this corresponds to approximately 23 mm between the tip of the Dry-Erase Marker included with the CTE Workcell Kit and the Pen Holder Tool.
+A pen offset of 0 places the arm’s z-axis origin at the point where the Pen Holder Tool connects to the 6-Axis Arm.

 set [Arm1 v] pen offset to [0] [mm v]